Why You Should Make Sure You Have A Strong Lease Agreement

 Penalty Clause

 Leases sometimes contain a penalty clause which means the tenant has to pay a re-rental fee to you to help cover some of the cost you have had to bear as a result of having to re-rent your premises.
+Some leases also include a clause stating that the prevailing party in any legal dispute arising from the lease is entitled to recover attorneys' fees and costs.

 What Happens Once the Lease Term has Expired?